NKID00/u00a7/README.md

 The mod needs to be installed on client-side.

 In multiplayer, the server must accept packets that contains formatting codes otherwise the player will be kicked.
-Signs with formatting codes also needs particular server-side support.
+Signs with formatting codes also need particular server-side support.
 You may either install mods or plugins that unlocks formatting codes (e.g. u00a7 :P) on the server-side or use servers that ship with no builtin formatting codes bans (e.g. any vanilla server before 1.14).

 ## Build